tomaszbartoszewski/vscode-avro-tools/README.md

 ## Known Issues

-* Tolerance to invalid syntax is very low
+* Tolerance to invalid syntax could be more sophisticated

 ## Planned Features

-* Validate duplicated names for fields
 * Validate if enum symbols are unique
-* Validate text separators ("}", "]", ":", "," but syntax tree building is causing entire document to go read on missing closing bracket when attribute had value, that could be added)
 * Validating keys available in Avro (Based on documentation other keys are correct " Attributes not defined in this document are permitted as metadata, but must not affect the format of serialized data. ") Maybe configurable strict validation to only expect AVRO fields
 * Validating values in array
 * Autocomplete of keys, types, defaults

-## Release Notes

-No releases yet